 Thoughts from Stu’s notepad

-- A standard condenser mic shock mount, boom arm, and windscreen works fine according to an amazon reviewer.
-You could also opt for the Electrovoice 309A shock mount, and the RODE PSA-1 Boom arm, which are both stellar as well.
+- A standard condenser mic shock mount, boom arm, and windscreen work fine according to an Amazon reviewer.
+You could also opt for the Electrovoice 309A shock mount, and the RODE PSA-1 Boom arm, which is both stellar as well.
 In my opinion, you really want to make sure you invest in a good boom arm because of how solidly built this beast is.
 It’s like Conan the Barbarian in mic form.

 - If you don’t want to bother with a Preamp or Cloudlifter solution, the Shure X2U XLR to USB adapter is just about the easiest hook up on the planet (aside from soliciting a prostitute). 😛